Clay246/Animations/README.md

 ## REQUIREMENTS:

 - matplotlib and NumPy must be installed.
-- Interval in FuncAnimation must match interval used by mplanimations; default is 20, but it can be changed by changing "mplanimations.transitions.interval".
+- Interval in FuncAnimation must match interval used by mplanimations; default is 20, but it can be changed by changing `mplanimations.transitions.interval`.
 - An object oriented approach must be used.
 For example, the axes should be created as `fig, ax = plt.subplots()`.